Sid and Nancy: Legacy

+I wouldn’t have the happy ending, you know, the taxi to heaven stuff, because I think that’s very compromised.
+It’s sentimental and dishonest, because we were trying to make a film that condemned Sid and Nancy for their decadence.
+The punk movement was essentially a positive movement that was supposed to be forward-looking.
+You can’t do that if you’re a junkie rock star in a hotel room.
+The scene in the film that was the important one for my co-writer, Abbe Wool, and I was the scene where they go to the methadone clinic, and the character played by Sy Richardson gives them a lecture.
+He won’t give them the methadone until he tells them that they’ve completely betrayed the movement and they’ve betrayed themselves.
+That was the point of the film, but I think that gets forgotten, and gets undercut by the quasi-happy ending.
+If I was to remake it, I would end it with Sid dying in a pool of his own vomit.

 Awards and nominations

 Soundtrack

-The official soundtrack contains no songs by either the Sex Pistols or Sid Vicious.
+The official soundtrack contains no songs by either the Sex Pistols or Sid Vicious (although it does include one song by former Pistol Steve Jones).
 Much of the film's soundtrack (as opposed to soundtrack album) was composed by Dan Wool (of Pray for Rain) and Joe Strummer, who was contractually limited to contribute only two songs.
 Strummer continued to contribute more (unpaid) work because of his interest in the project and composing for film in general.
 This additional material was credited to fictitious bands in the credits, so as to keep Strummer's label, Epic Records, from knowing what he had done.
 Another large portion of the music was composed by The Pogues.

 Home media

 Sid and Nancy was first released on DVD by The Criterion Collection in the late 1990s; this version has since gone out of print.
 Metro-Goldwyn-Mayer (the video distributor of the catalog of Embassy Pictures, which released the film on VHS) released the film on DVD in 2000.
 The Criterion Collection released the film on Blu-ray and DVD on 24 August 2017.